Best Motorcycle Rides in Arkansas

 "Scenic Seven" for good reason.
 This stretch has panoramic vistas and a

-good variety of entertaining curves, especially the 22 miles south of
+good variety of entertaining curves for you and your bike, especially the 22 miles south of

 From Eureka Springs: U.S. 71 National Scenic Byway and Ark.
 23 Scenic Byway, 193 miles:

-Until Interstate 540 connected Fort Smith to Fayetteville, U.S. 71
+Until Interstate 540 connected Fort Smith to Fayetteville (which hosts Bikes, Blues & BBQ, one of the largest motorcycling events in America), U.S. 71

 was a congested thoroughfare.
 Now, however, locals and tourists